Oswulf I of Bamburgh: Death and legacy

+Family

+De Northumbria post Britannos says that Oswulf had a son named Ealdred, father of Waltheof of Bamburgh (fl.
+994), father of Uhtred of Northumbria.

 There was speculation in the nineteenth century suggesting that Oslac and Eadwulf Evil-child were Oswulf's sons.
 Others have suggested that Oslac, Eadwulf, and Oswulf were probably related, admitting our ignorance about the precise detail.